What is medical interpreting? And why is it important?

 - The same 2012 study found that the error rate dropped to 2 per cent amongst medical interpreters with over 100 hours of training.

-- Ad hoc interpreters are not only more likely to mistakes, but the mistakes they make are also more likely to compromise patient care.
+- Ad hoc interpreters are not only more likely to make mistakes, but the mistakes they make are also more likely to compromise patient care.
 A 2003 study from the American Academy of Pediatrics found that 77% of errors committed by ad hoc interpreters were likely to be “errors of potential clinical consequence,” versus 53% for trained medical interpreters.

 - According to a 2007 study published by the International Journal for Quality in Health Care, 52% of the “adverse events” experienced by low English proficiency patients in US hospitals were due to communication errors.